Skip to main content

 • demonstrate you are of Pacific Indigenous descent

-• be enrolled full-time in a STEM-related programme at a New Zealand tertiary institution in 2026 and provide proof of enrolment
+• be enrolled full-time in your second year of study in a STEM-related programme at a New Zealand tertiary institution in 2026, and provide proof of enrolment

 Frequently asked questions